exporl/apex/documentation/examples/index.md

 is repeated with increasing level until it is identified correctly.
 Subsequently, the SRT is determined by increasing or decreasing the level in steps of 2 dB, according to the last response.
-Other decision procedures (eg 2-down 1-up) can also be implemented using Apex3.
+Other decision procedures (eg 2-down 1-up) can also be implemented using APEX 4.
 In this example the 5 sentences are scored on the basis of their keywords.
 The keywords are indicated in bold on the screen.
 The experimenter/clinician is seated in front of the screen and decides whether the subject has